fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 Is a monster trying to eat your face?
 Is a foe pushing you out of the way as they flee your wrath?
 What about when that cultist tries to stab you in both kidneys? **Defend**, defend, defend.

-Defend is the only reaction in _Fate Condensed_—you use it to stop something from happening outside your turn.
-Because it’s a reaction, you’re almost always facing an opposing roll rather than a static difficulty.
-Your enemy makes their roll, and you immediately roll to defend against it, so long as you are the target or can justify your ability to oppose it.
-Some aspects may provide justification.
+Defend is the only reactive action in _Fate Condensed_.
+You use it to stop something from happening outside your turn, so you’re often facing an opposing roll rather than a set difficulty.
+Your enemy rolls, and you immediately roll to defend, so long as you’re the target or can justify your opposition (which often makes you the target).
+Aspects or stunts may provide justification.

 Your outcomes when defending are: